 During a cloud-to-device (C2D) communication, such as C2D message, twin update, or direct method, you may see that the operation fails with error 404001 DeviceNotFound.

-The operation failed because the device cannot be found by IoT Hub.
-The device either is not registered or is disabled.
+The operation failed because IoT Hub can't find the device.
+The device either isn't registered or is disabled.

 To resolve this error, register the device ID that you used, then try again.